 Acclaimed novelist Carrie Turansky finds inspiration in the rich history of northern England and the true story of a 19th century inventor and engineer.
 Turansky illuminates historical details and blends them seamlessly with well-imagined characters, a captivating plot, and the truth of God’s unconditional love in her latest page-turner, Shine Like the Dawn (Multnomah Books).
-Carrie answered our top questions about her inspiration, historical research and why she chose the Edwardian period for her novel.
+In this interview, Carrie shares about her inspiration, historical research and why she chose the Edwardian period for her novel.

 ARE ANY PARTS OF THE PLOT OR CHARACTERS PULLED FROM REAL LIFE?

 The hero’s background and family are inspired by the life of Sir William Armstrong of Cragside in Northumberland, England.
 Armstrong was an inventor and engineer and the builder of Cragside Estate and Gardens, which was the first home in England to be lit by hydroelectric power.
 Several important scenes in Shine Like the Dawn take place in the gardens, and it was fun to include some of Armstrong’s inventions in the hero’s home, which I called Morningside Manor.

 WHO IS YOUR FAVORITE CHARACTER IN THE BOOK?